Elektrobit/ebcl_template/docs/tools/initrd.md

  5. Creates device nodes for initrd image based on the configuration.
  6. Copy all specified files and directories into the initrd image
  7. Generate the init script
- 8. Generate initrd based on all the files with `cpio`
+ 8. Generate initrd based on all the files using `cpio`

 ## Configuration options